edinburgh-napier/set09121/lectures/lecture4.md

 OO is a great way of describing and building systems of objects (games)  <!-- .element: class="fragment" -->

 However; in practice, actually programming these systems can be tricky.
-There are other extensions to OO that we will cover later.
 But designing and planning the OO way is a great way to design systems that will exist as software.  <!-- .element: class="fragment" -->

 ---